 Travel Health Information Sheets

-Dengue is a viral illness spread by day-biting mosquitoes.
-Symptoms include fever, headache, muscle ache, pain and a rash.
+Dengue fever is a viral illness spread by day-biting mosquitoes.
+Symptoms are typically: a severe, flu-like illness, with fever, headache, muscle ache and a rash.

 Where is it found?